Books Recommended by the BatGap Facebook Community

 Content of the entries

-The entries are minimal at the moment with only the author and the title.
+The format of the entries is currently very simple, listing only the author and the title (and omitting the publisher, year etc.).
 With time, they can hopefully be extended to include further information.

 Spelling and formatting of the titles